 Watch bald eagles in a wilder place at Morgan’s Cove

-Due to its quieter, yet easy to get to wilderness setting, and its mountain scenery, Morgan’s Cove is my top choice this winter for spending an hour or two looking for bald eagles.
+Due to its quieter, yet easy to get to wilderness setting, and its mountain scenery, Morgan’s Cove will be my top choice this winter for spending an hour or two looking for bald eagles.

 Unlike the traffic noise you must endure at the nest locations in the city of Guntersville, Morgan’s Cove offers a calmer setting.
-It can be very quiet, and you can get out in the woods while enjoying the almost constant sound of kingfishers, woodpeckers and other birds, as well as, the sound of the water hitting the shore and the wind blowing across the mountains slopes.
+It can be very quiet, and you can get out in the woods while hearing the calls of kingfishers, woodpeckers and other birds, as well as, the sound of the water hitting the shore and the wind blowing across the mountains slopes.
 Only an occasional pickup, motorboat or string of ATVs interrupts the sound of nature.

 Morgan’s Cove is site #49 of the North Alabama Birding Trail.
 I enjoyed watching bald eagles there while visiting during the Thanksgiving 2020 weekend.
 See this short video that I shared on the SouthernOutings Facebook page.

 I prefer to combine outdoor activities like hiking and casual birding, and Morgan’s Cove’s lakefront forest is an ideal place to do that.
 The cove is part of Buck’s Pocket State Park and located where South Sauty Creek meets the lake.
 There’s a boat launch with a pier, and an ORV trail that makes it easy to move through the woods to get to a variety of spots around the shoreline.

 There’s no better place for combining eagle spotting with kayaking or fishing.
 And, if birding is your preferred outdoor activity, it’s a special place to enjoy seeing and hearing a wide variety of birds.
 There’s also a big variety of wildlife habitat, so coyotes, deer, armadillos, chipmunks, beavers and other mammals are somewhat common.